drfreder/pandemic-pub-bias/README.md

 Fraser, N (2020). rbiorxiv.
 R package,
 <https://github.com/nicholasmfraser/rbiorxiv>

-I scraped all records for January 1-April 22, 2020, and for March 15-April 15, 2019, for comparison.
-I then updated with the data from April 22 to April 30, 2020.
+I scraped the same date ranges as for the arXiv analysis, above.

 ``` r
 #Not run